The benefits and uses of activated charcoal. This sooty, jet-black powder contains many amazing health properties.

 If food poisoning is suspected, or diarrhoea and nausea symptoms occur, it is recommended that adults take 25 grams of activated charcoal and children be given 10 grams.
 The dosage may be increased as necessary.
 Ensure water is consumed when taking activated charcoal, as it can be quite dehydrating.
 For poisoning of any sort, call emergency services.

-50 to 100 grams (not milligrams) is used in cases of poisoning in adults and 10 to 25 grams for children.
-Activated charcoal for dogs is sometimes given to absorb poison under the care of a veterinarian.
+Consuming proper dosage quantities is crucial when using activated charcoal for poisoning.
+In one of Dr. Axe‘s articles, it was stated by the University of Michigan Health that ’50 to 100 grams (not milligrams) is used in cases of poisoning in adults and 10 to 25 grams for children.
+Activated charcoal for dogs is sometimes given to absorb poison under the care of a veterinarian.’

 The proper dosage for activated charcoal really depends on the condition that’s being treated.

 After a mosquito bite or bee sting, mix one teaspoon of activated charcoal with 1/2 tablespoon of coconut oil, and dab on the affected area.
 Reapply every 30 minutes until the itching and discomfort are gone.
 Activated charcoal stains easily so be careful not to get any on your clothes.
 Wrapping a bandage around the area will help prevent the charcoal from staining.

 Charcoal alone has been shown to help draw out venom.
 To treat bites from snakes and spiders, create a wrap of fabric that’s big enough to go around the affected area twice.
 Dab the mixture of charcoal and coconut oil on the fabric and wrap around the injured site.
 Secure the wrap with bandages.
 Reapply every two to three hours, rinsing well between applications.

 Seek medical professional help along with this treatment as soon as possible.